2022CatDog/Chocolate/README.md

 ## Conclusion
 We find out the important features determining chocolate ratings are: cocoa percentage, fruity taste, creamy tastes, cocoa taste and sandy taste.
-This information may be useful for chocolate manufactures when creating new products.
-We also find that chocolates with companies and beans from Africa and Asia tend to have relatively higher ratings compared with those from the other continents, which may be helpful for consumers when choosing what chocolates they would like to purchase.
+This information may be useful for chocolate manufacturers when creating new products.
+We also find that chocolates with companies and beans from Africa and Asia tend to have relatively higher ratings compared with those from the other continents, which may be helpful for consumers to choose what chocolates to purchase.
 Among the models we experiment, XGBoost has the best performance on the test set.
-One future direction is to further fine-tune and investigate the XGBoost model to see the robustness of such model on feature selection.
+One future direction is to further fine-tune and investigate the XGBoost model to see the robustness of such model with respect to feature selection.